 Odd Nights at The Autry

 This popular artisan market and evening festival may be on hiatus during the winter months, but be sure to mark your calendar for its return in Jun.
-Bring a blanket and spread out on the sprawling Autry Museum lawn where there's inflatables in one direction and food, craft and toy vendors in the other.
-But that's not all: There's also live music, donation-based balloon sculptures and all the food trucks.
+Bring a blanket and spread out on the sprawling Autry Museum lawn where there are inflatables in one direction and food, craft, and toy vendors in the other.
+But that's not all: Non-pandemic years, there's also live music, donation-based balloon sculptures, and all the food trucks.

 Where: Autry Museum of the American West